- Only non-profit science and technology-focused comprehensive non-profit university between Philadelphia and Pittsburgh

 - Wireless campus encompassing Strawberry Square

-- Agreements with other higher education institutions for transfer students
+- Agreements with other higher education institutions–including Community College of Philadelphia and Harrisburg Area Community College–for transfer students

-- HU has NOT raised tuition in the last 5 years
+- HU has NOT raised tuition in 6 years

 - The University’s total student enrollment for undergraduate and graduate degree seeking students and dual enrollment is 5,375 as of November 1, 2017.
 Additionally, each year several hundred individuals attend the University for training, professional and continuing education, or certificate programs.
 More than 480 undergraduate students live in University or private housing in Harrisburg.